million12/Flow.Plugin.Rollbar/README.md

 ### Frontend (javascript) error reporting

 Configure it in `rollbarJsSettings`.
-At least `accessToken` needs to be provided (the `post_client_item` from your Rollbar app).
+At least `accessToken` value needs to be provided (the `post_client_item` from your Rollbar app).
 You can add here any setting option described in rollbar JS doc: https://rollbar.com/docs/notifier/rollbar.js/.